sxu11/Data_Science/README.md

-An actively developing repo for practising machine/deep learning.
+An actively developing repo for practicing machine/deep learning, big data, and analytics.